parallel-ml/docs/docs/drone/building-drone.md

-# Building the Raspberry Pi Drone
+# Building And Configuring The Raspberry Pi Drone

 ## Requirements
 * Hardware: